soroshsabz/ietf-mimi-matrix-transport/draft-ralston-mimi-matrix-transport.md

 Matrix {{MxSpec}} is an open standard first created in 2014 to define interoperable, decentralized, secure communication.
-Matrix exited beta in June 2019, and having been actively maintained and improved since under an open governance model {{MxFoundation}}, a subset of the open standard fits extremely well within the More Instant Messaging Interoperability (MIMI) working group's efforts to establish standards for interoperable modern messaging applications.
+Matrix exited beta in June 2019, and having been actively maintained and improved since under an open governance model {{MxFoundation}}, a subset of the open standard fits extremely well within the More Instant Messaging Interoperability (MIMI) {{BoFMIMI}} working group's efforts to establish standards for interoperable modern messaging applications.
 This document focuses on the transport (message- or event-passing) portion of the Matrix protocol as it relates to MIMI.